Fuji-Linux/fuji/README.md

-# MILOS
+# Fuji Linux

+- Named after the Fuji Apple (the fruit & the company)

 - My attempt to make an Arch-based distro with a classic MacOS WhiteSur look
 - Using Calamares for an installer, with the classic WhiteSur-gtk-theme (both TBD)
 - Has a liveboot feature (added on 04/02/2024)
-- The main pacman repo can be found in
+- The main pacman repo can be found in the 'fuji_repo' github repository

 Uses:
 - Calamares (TBD)